-Staying aware of the various Forex chart patterns can help you analyse future market price movements and make better trade decisions.
+Staying aware of the various Forex chart patterns can help you analyze future market price movements and make better trade decisions.
 In this article, we discuss the top 15 chart patterns that every Forex trader should know.

 What are Forex chart patterns?